 Our favourite winery on the Mornington Peninsula, Green Olive hosts a tapas style menu where everything is grown onsite.

-They even hold their own cooking classes and guided tours up stairs above the restaurant if you feel like getting a little more hands on!
+They even hold their own cooking classes, wine tasting and guided tours up stairs above the restaurant if you feel like getting a little more hands on!

 How to get there: